tangyi970517/TreeKEM.js/README.md

 MLS supports batching operations via a "proposals and commits" mechanism (introduced at version 8).
 In particular, for each operation (add/remove/update), the user who issues the operation can choose to only announce a "proposal" describing the operation, without changing the state of the secret tree; a new "commit" operation is introduced, where the committing user collects a couple of proposals announced so far by different users and makes corresponding changes to the secret tree as a batch.

-To support "proposals and commits", we make the following changes:
+To support "proposals and commits", we make the following changes to the algorithms:
 - In `add`/`remove`/`update`: instead of calling `skeletonGen`, just record skeleton `s`
 - Method `commit(id)`:
   01. let `s` be the union of all recorded skeletons (while dropping "old" nodes that are no longer existing in the current tree)